Learn more about the COVID-19 vaccines, how they work, the benefits of getting vaccinated and the latest state guidance.

 - The clinical trials used combined phases during testing.
 This allowed them to run multiple clinical trials at the same time.

 Q What happens if I have recently had another non-COVID-19 vaccination?+

 You should avoid getting any other vaccines 14 days before or after receiving the COVID-19 vaccine.
 We are happy to help you schedule around these other vaccines.

 Q What happens after I get vaccinated?+

 After you are vaccinated, you should continue to wear a mask, stay six feet away from others and wash your hands frequently.
 Currently available vaccines are delivered in two shots.
 Depending on which you receive, you must wait 21 or 28 days to receive the second shot.
-About a week after you receive the second shot, you will begin to develop immunity, but it is important that you continue to follow COVID-19 safety guidelines, since not everyone in your community will have received the vaccination yet.
+One to two weeks after you receive the second shot, you will begin to develop immunity.
+Currently, the CDC says people who are fully vaccinated can visit with other fully vaccinated people indoors without wearing masks or physical distancing.
+However, it is important that you continue to follow COVID-19 safety guidelines in public, since not everyone in your community will have received the vaccination yet.

 Q How will I know when to come in for the second dose?+